How to prepare your Google account for when you pass away

 Give your login information to a trustee

-If you would rather hand the keys to your accounts to a loved one instead of simply having google transfer your digital property, it's almost as easy.
-In the safe place you keep documents like marriage and birth certificates, your will, or the deed to your home you need to also keep a small portable flash drive with the right information on it.
+If you would rather hand the keys to your accounts to a loved one instead of simply having Google transfer your digital property, it's almost as easy.
+In the safe place where you keep documents like marriage and birth certificates, your will, or the deed to your home you need to also keep a small portable flash drive or an SD card with the right information on it.

-You can simply place your login details in a text file so the right person can sign in and take care of the account, or you can use something like the portable version of Keepass Password Manager.
-Have the master password for Keepass in your will; if you haven't yet made out your last will and testament (you really should do this) you can email it to the people who will need it and let them know what it is for.
-You should never write your passwords down normally, but sending a message to someone and having the tool the password will open in a different location and (hopefully) locked away means this time you can make an exception.
+You can simply place your login details in a text file so the right person can sign in and take care of the account, or you can use something like one of the best password managers.
+You can even put your login details in the hands of whoever will execute your will.
+You should never write your passwords down normally, but for this, you can (and maybe even should) make an exception for a trusted source.

+It's important to note that if you choose to pass your account credentials directly to a trustee after you pass, you'll need to also provide a method that deals with any two-factor authentication you have set up.
+That could mean providing the passcode for your phone's lock screen or for an app like Authy.
+Without this, nobody can access anything from your account.
+You could also disable 2FA, though that isn't advised.

 I know this can be a sensitive subject for many, but death is inevitable.
 Your loved ones are more important than anything in your Google account and the best thing you can do to prepare is to make sure you cherish the time you have with them.
-If you do have to administer account data for a loved one who has passed on, Google assured me that the people you need to talk to have been trained how to swiftly and effectively work through the process, and more importantly, are caring and kind.
+If you do have to administer account data for a loved one who has passed on, Google assured me that the people you need to talk to have been trained on how to swiftly and effectively work through the process, and more importantly, are caring and kind.

 Lastly, if you're reading this because you're thinking of ending your own life, please call 1-800-273-8255 and talk to someone first.
 There are people who care about you, even if you don't know them.